trans-travel/trans-travel/us/in.md

 ## Child Custody / Abuse

- * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal.
+ * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal (although this law, with the exception of the ban on gender reassignment surgery, is currently unenforceable due to a preliminary injunction as of June 16, 2023).
 This ban shows the state's view of this care.
  * There is no sanctuary law preventing cooperation with other jurisdictions